 Our understanding of detail for example is closely related to and cannot be separated from care.
 That is, there must be a basic level of care there for us to want to be more thorough with something.
 When we go into 'detail' with things, whether it be washing a car and not skimming over the inside of the doors (yes, lots of us avoid this one), vacuuming the home and avoiding areas that are a little more difficult to get to, or skimming over a document, it always influences the end product...correct?

-But before we bring detail into the marketing context, it's important here to expand on the examples given and the difference between a job done with care or 'detail' as opposed to a job done without.
+But before we bring detail into the marketing context, it's important here to expand on the examples given and the difference between a job done with care or 'detail', as opposed to a job done without.

 When we consider this it becomes clear that there is a much bigger picture at play here.

 Believe it or not, and without confusing our definition here with perfectionism, detail actually brings a warmth to all that we do, and it does so through the greater intention it comes with.
-Fine tune a social media post or any marketing material to carry with it a care for the people who will read it and you have a document that will hold and confirm the reader.
-Fine tune a social media post or any marketing material to appear perfect or looking for something in return, and you have a post or document that will impose on the reader.
+Fine tune a social media post or any marketing material to carry with it a care for the people who will read it and you will have a document that will hold and confirm the reader.
+Fine tune a social media post or any marketing material to appear perfect or needing something in return, and you have a post or document that will impose on the reader.
 It's that simple.